France: Normandy & Brittany

 3 miles, easy to moderate

 Awaken in the comfort of your historic hotel and enjoy a breakfast of fresh fruit and homemade baked goods with jam.
-You drive through the beautiful countryside of Pays de Caux, to the start of the day’s walk.
+Then drive through the beautiful countryside of Pays de Caux to the start of today’s walk.
 Your trail gently descends through an oak forest and into an open landscape of pasture and gorse along the dramatic coastline of “La Manche”—the English Channel.
-You soon have your first views of the towering cliffs and rock formations of Étretat, a favorite subject of the Impressionist painter Claude Monet.
+You soon enjoy your first views of the towering cliffs and rock formations of Étretat, a favorite subject of Impressionist painter Claude Monet.

-You walk along the trail that takes you on the top of the cliffs and toward the famous Manneporte rock arch, the Porte d’Aval, and the Aiguille or “needle.”
-The 19th-century French author Guy de Maupassant spent a good part of his childhood in the small fishing and resort town of Étretat.
+Follow the trail along the cliff tops toward the famous Manneporte rock arch, the Porte d’Aval, and the Aiguille, or “needle.”
+The 19th-century French author Guy de Maupassant spent much of his childhood in the small fishing and resort town of Étretat.

-Upon returning to your hotel, you have time to relax, and perhaps even indulge in a spa treatment or hammam on site before dinner on your own in Honfleur.
-There are plenty of restaurants to choose from, ranging from gourmet meals to a local crêperie.
+Upon returning to your hotel, take time to relax and perhaps indulge in a spa treatment or hammam (Turkish bath) before dinner on your own in Honfleur.
+There are plenty of restaurants to choose from, ranging from gourmet establishments to local crêperies.

 Included Meals: Breakfast, Lunch

-After lunch in a local restaurant, you walk along the sands of Omaha Beach to the American Military Cemetery, where 9,387 American soldiers are buried.
-The Star of David or a white cross marks each of the graves—this is the first American World War II cemetery on European soil.
-Your guide provides context about the battle, explaining why the casualties along Omaha Beach were far worse than at other locations along the D-day beaches.
-Here, Allied soldiers ran inland toward the German positions on the nearby ridge.
+After lunch at a nearby restaurant, walk along the sands of Omaha Beach to the American Military Cemetery, the final resting place of 9,387 American soldiers.
+Each grave is marked with either a Star of David or a white cross—this was the first American World War II cemetery established on European soil.
+Your leader shares context about the battle, explaining why the casualties at Omaha Beach were significantly higher than at other landing sites, as Allied soldiers had to run inland toward well-positioned German defenses on the ridge.

 Included Meals: Breakfast, Lunch, Dinner

-1- 3 miles, easy to moderate and 1 mile, easy
+3 miles, easy to moderate and 2 miles, easy with moderate sections

-Afterward, you travel to your home for the next two nights in Saint Malo, Brittany, a medieval fortified city that was once the home of French “corsair” privateers, as well as Jacques Cartier, considered the first European explorer of Canada.
-Today, it is a popular seaside resort, with a long sandy beach and promenade leading to the granite city walls.
-Your oceanfront hotel is perfectly located to stroll along the promenade or to Saint Malo’s old town.
-After checking in, your guides will provide recommendations for dinner.
+Afterward, travel to your home for the next two nights: the medieval, fortified city of Saint-Malo in Brittany.
+Once home to French “corsair” privateers and Jacques Cartier—considered the first European explorer of Canada—Saint-Malo is now a popular seaside resort.
+Its long sandy beach and promenade lead to historic granite city walls.
+Your oceanfront hotel is ideally located for strolling to the promenade or Saint-Malo’s Old Town.
+After check-in, your leaders will provide recommendations for dinner.

 Included Meals: Breakfast, Lunch